abpio/abp-commercial-docs/en/studio/quick-starts/microservice.md

 Solution Runner is a great way to locally run all the applications and services of your solution.
 However, there are some drawbacks:

 * If your solution grows and you have tens or hundreds of services, running all the system in your local environment will consume your system resources (CPU, RAM, ...) a lot.
 * In the end, your solution will work in a production environment, and Kubernetes is currently the de-facto tool to deploy such distributed solutions.
-Running your solution in a local or remote Kubernetes environment will be much closed to the production environment.
+Running your solution in a local or remote Kubernetes environment will be much closer to a production environment.

 ABP Studio's Kubernetes Integration feature is a great way to deploy your microservice solution to Kubernetes and locally develop your services by integrating your local environment to a Kubernetes cluster.